rali-udem/jsRealB/README.md

     * `testAll.html` : load this file in a browser to run all tests
 * [jsRealB **Tutorial**](Tutorial/). [*Read the tutorial*](http://rali.iro.umontreal.ca/JSrealB/current/Tutorial/tutorial.html)
 * *Files in the current directory*:
-    * `tests-dev.js` : node.js application that loads `jsRealB.js` from the `dist` directory and an internal script that displays the realization of a few examples.
     * `README.md` : this file
     * `package.json` : file with parameters for building jsRealB using `npm` using
                        `npm run build-dev` or  `npm run build-prod`
     * `test-demos.sh`: launch all web demos in Safari and the jsRealB server with the Weather Python demo
+    * `test-node.js`: import the jsRealB package installed with `npm` and realize a simple English sentence
+    * `tests-dev.js` : `node.js` application that loads `jsRealB.js` from the `dist` directory and an internal script that displays the realization of a few examples.
     * `webpack.config.cjs` : configuration file for building the `jsRealB.js` package in the `dist` directory
     * `.vscode` : hidden file configuration for Visual Studio Code